fabryandrea/RedshiftWorkshop/README.md

 JOIN SVV_EXTERNAL_TABLES AS T ON S.schemaname = T.schemaname;
 ```

 To create the external tables, first you will need to create an external schema that will reference the tables discovered by the crawlers in AWS Glue.
-Execute the following command to create the external schema that will reference the external tables.
+Execute the following command to create the external schema that will reference the external tables. **Important step** Ensure that you specify the same database name you specified when you created the database on AWS Glue.
+If you are unsure, go back to AWS Console, AWS Glue and choose Databases to confirm the database name.

 *** iam_role *** You will need the role arn with permission to access the files on S3.
 Use the steps bellow to retrieve the role arn assigned for the Redshift Cluster.